ticketbis/ticketbis-python-api-client/README.md

 * Copy `ticketbis/tests/_creds.example.py` to `ticketbis/tests/_creds.py`
 * Fill in your personal credentials to run the tests (`_creds.py` is in .gitignore)
 * Run `nosetests`

-## Improvements
-What else would you like this library to do?
-Let me know.
-Feel free to send pull requests for any improvements you make.

-### TODO
-* Bring in new endpoints as they emerge
-* Test coverage for write methods
-* Merchant-specific endpoints (someday)

 ## License
 MIT License.
 See LICENSE